-There are several contraceptive methods that help prevent unwanted pregnancies, such as the contraceptive pill or the arm implant, but only the condom prevents pregnancy and protects against sexually transmitted diseases at the same time and should therefore be used in all relationships, especially when you don't know your partner.
+There are several contraceptive methods that can help prevent unwanted pregnancies, such as the contraceptive pill or the arm implant, but only the condom may prevent pregnancy and protects against sexually transmitted diseases at the same time and should therefore be used in all relationships, especially when you don't know your partner.

 Before choosing and using a contraceptive method it is important to consult a gynecologist to decide the most appropriate option.
-The best method should always be the most appropriate to the health conditions men or women present, such as age, cigarette use, illness or allergies, for example.
+The best method for you depends on your health, whether you are a man or woman, age, cigarette use, illnesses or allergies, for example.

 1. Contraceptive pill

-The oral contraceptive, also known as the contraceptive pill, is the method most used by women to avoid pregnancy, because it has hormones that are similar to those produced by the ovaries, causing there to be no ovulation and so there is no egg ready to be fertilized.
+The oral contraceptive, also known as the birth control pill, is the method most used by women to avoid pregnancy, because it has hormones that are similar to those produced by the ovaries, causing there to be no ovulation and so there is no egg ready to be fertilized.

-The types of oral contraceptives available are the combined pill, which contains estrogen and progestogen, and the mini pill, which has only progestogen, which is more common during breastfeeding, in women who smoke or those over 35 years of age.
+The types of oral contraceptives available are the combined pill, which contains estrogen and progestogen, and the mini pill, which only has progestogen, being more commonly used during breastfeeding, or by women who smoke or those over 35 years of age.

 - Advantages: In addition to helping prevent pregnancy, it can also be used to decrease PMS symptoms, reduce menstrual flow and pain during menstruation, regulate the menstrual cycle, improve acne and excess hair, and prevent pelvic inflammatory disease, cysts or ovarian cancer;